dougeby/IntuneDocs/intune/device-locate.md

 - No device location information is sent to Intune until you turn on this action.
 - When you use the locate device action, the latitude and longitude coordinates of the device are sent to Intune, and shown in the Azure portal.
 - The data is stored for 24 hours, then removed.
 You cannot manually remove the location data.
-- Location data is encrypted, both while stored, and while being transmitted.
+- Location data is encrypted, both while stored and while being transmitted.
 - When you configure lost mode, you can customize a message that appears on the lock screen.
 In this message, to help the person that finds the device, be sure to include specific details to return the lost device.

 ## Next steps